 On 14 February 1979, a teenage runaway escaped Rodney Alcala by asking him to keep the encounter a secret.
 While awaiting trial, he was released on bail.
 Once freed, he murdered a 21 year old woman and a 12 year old girl.
 Alcala was rearrested in 1979.
 Only then did authorities begin to uncover the scope of his crimes.
 For over a decade Alcala had been reported to law enforcement by survivors and other private citizens without consequence.
 He was eventually convicted of the murders of seven women and girls.
 Some authorities estimate the true number of victims to be as high as 130.

-Woman of the Hour premiered at the Toronto International Film Festival (TIFF) on 8 September 2023.
+Woman of the Hour premiered at Toronto International Film Festival (TIFF) on 8 September 2023.
 The film began streaming on Netflix on 18 October 2024.